motivware/nomadauto/README.md

 - [Sass](https://sass-lang.com/)

 # Setting up your Dev Environment
 If your computer is not setup to run ruby on rails yet - then you can follow one of the links below.
 These links will provide instructions on how to get your computer ready for developing rails.
+(Choose ruby 2.3.8 and rails 5.0.7)

 [GoRails - Windows Setup](https://gorails.com/setup/windows/10)